California Sea Grant State Fellowship 2017

 With contributions from State Fellow alumni, this guide offers insight and experiences from those who have lived through it.
 DOWNLOAD HERE

-16-17 November: Matching workshop in Sacramento with hosts and fellowship finalists
+2 - 3 November: Matching workshop in Sacramento with hosts and fellowship finalists.
+Attendance is mandatory.

 For additional information about the State Fellows program (or the Dean John A. Knauss National Sea Grant Fellowship, which matches graduate students with federal "hosts" in Washington, D.C.), please contact: